fvolcic/Crank/README.md

 ## Usage/Examples

 To get started, first clone the repo, and then you will find a plethora of examples in the examples folder.
-Most of the code you will need to use the library can be found in include/ff/*
+To use Crank, simply just include "include/crank.h" into your project, and you're ready to go.